vibicer/Chat-Translator-AI/README.md

 *   Once set up, the plugin will automatically translate incoming Japanese messages in your chatbox.
 *   Translated messages will appear with a `[ChatTL]` prefix.
 *   Translations include romaji (Japanese written in Latin alphabet) in parentheses to help with pronunciation.
+*   If additional languages are enabled in settings, translations will also appear with language code prefixes like `[ES]`, `[FR]`, etc.

+**Multi-language Translation:**

+*   Go to `/transconfig` and check up to 2 languages in the "Display translations in selected languages" section.
+*   Messages will be translated to all selected languages simultaneously.
+*   Each language has its own color and language code prefix for easy identification.

 **Translating Your Messages (Any Language to Japanese):**